ianmacartney/discord-slack-bridge/packages/db/README.md

 **Deploy the discordBot.js to fly.io:**

+Normal deploy:

+`npm run flyDeploy`

+Installation / configuration:

 1. Install flyctl, e.g. `brew install flyctl`
-2. Build it with `npm run build`!
+2. Build it with `npm run build`
-3. Deploy it the first time with `fly launch`, then `fly deploy` after.
+3. Deploy it the first time with `fly launch`.
+After first: `npm run flyDeploy`

 4. Set the environment variables for it with: fly secrets set DISCORD_TOKEN=<discord-token>